Wienerberger AG: Release according to Article 135, Section 2 BörseG with the objective of Europe-wide distribution

 2. Reason for the notification: Acquisition or disposal of financial/other instruments

-3. Person subject to notification obligation Name: SIH Partners, LLLP City: Wilmington, Delaware Country: United States
+3. Person subject to notification obligation Name: Bank of America Corporation City: Wilmington, DE Country: United States of America

 6. Total positions